warmbowski/spa-workshop/README.md

 3. Fork this repo to your own personal or organization account and clone it locally.
 4. In your terminal `cd` into the directory where you cloned the repo.
 4. Initialize your Aerobatic credentials by running `yoke login`.
-5. Create a new Aerobatic application with the command: `yoke app-create`.
+5. Create a new Aerobatic application with the command: `yoke create-app`.
 Be sure to select `existing app` when prompted.
 6. Run `npm install`.
 7. Register for an API key at [forecast.io](https://developer.forecast.io/).
 Copy your API key to a new environment variable in your Aerobatic app dashboard called `FORECAST_IO_API_KEY`.
 Check the _Server Only_ box to prevent the setting from being sent down to the browser in your index page.
 8. Open your app in development mode with: `yoke sim -o`.